davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/verses/matthew-12-6/matthew-12-6-niv.md

 ---
-title: >-
-  I tell you that something greater than the temple is here.
+title: "I tell you that something greater than the temple is here."
 attribution: "Matthew 12:6 NIV"
 New International Version of: "Matthew 12:6"
 type: quote